UBCSailbot/software-quiz/README.md

 it is simple and supports both C and C++.
 Another option would be [GoogleTest](https://github.com/google/googletest), which our Kernel team uses, but feel free to use any other unit test frameworks that you are familiar with.
     - To pull CuTest, run `git submodule update --init` in the repository.
-    - Alternatively, download the CuTest repository as a zip and place the contents in [c-cpp/cutest](c-cpp/cutest/)
+        - Alternatively if you are using the ZIP file submission option, download the CuTest repository as a ZIP file and extract it to `c-cpp/cutest/`
 - Compile and run instructions
     - Linux or WSL: in the `c-cpp/` directory, run `make` in your terminal to compile your code and `./test_standard_calc.o` to run it
     - MacOS: perform the same steps as Linux.
 If you get an error about `g++` not being installed, edit the Makefile and replace `g++` with `clang++`